Complete Agenda can be found here.

 Osagie Ebekozien, MD, MPH, CPHQ, CPHRM, Boston Public Health Commission

-Osagie Ebekozien is the Director, Office of Accreditation and Quality Improvement at Boston Public Health Commission (BPHC), in this role he works with a team of dedicated professionals to advance an organization-wide culture of quality improvement, performance management and other strategic initiatives.
+Osagie Ebekozien is the former Director, Office of Accreditation and Quality Improvement at Boston Public Health Commission (BPHC), in this role he works with a team of dedicated professionals to advance an organization-wide culture of quality improvement, performance management and other strategic initiatives.
 He led BPHC to achieve Public Health Accreditation in 2017 and was awarded the 2019 NACCHO National model practice award for building an innovative QI program.

 He also served as Faculty and Improvement Advisors for numerous national collaboratives.
 In this role, he coaches and provides technical assistance to hospital networks, clinics